AIA Disaster Assistance Program Updates

 Architects play a crucial role in disaster response, and AIA proudly supports chapters and members in aiding their communities during crises.

-Recent disaster: Hurricane Helene response and recovery
+Recent disaster: LA County Wildfire response and recovery

 AIA is actively working with state and local chapters to support impacted communities.
 Check back for updates on how you can help.